 Hip Hop is more than just a type of dance; it is a culture.
 Hip hop was born out of the desire to unite outcast youth while projecting peace, love, and fun.

-Because of it’s diversity, hip hop comes from a collection of urban dances that might include breaking, locking and popping.
-These popular dances came directly from the streets and into our studio, where we incorporate the hip hopchoreography into a combination of these styles.
+Because of its diversity, hip hop comes from a collection of urban dances that might include breaking, locking and popping.
+These popular dances came directly from the streets and into our studio, where we incorporate the hip hop choreography into a combination of these styles.
 This allows our dancers to receive a well-rounded education on hip-hop and showcases the ease in which we can create very moving pieces of dance with the personality of hip hop – courage, pride, and truth.

-Another beautiful aspect of hip hop is it’s improvisational freedom.
+Another beautiful aspect of hip hop is its improvisational freedom.
 Dance crews often engage in freestyle dance competitions, known as battles, and can identify themselves as a strong unit of dancers through their ability to freestyle together.
 As an individual, dancers can feel the movements and connect to their emotions in a supportive environment that praises artistic freedom and expression of emotion.

 We offer hip hop at the following times:

 Monday.
 5:30-6:30 PM – 9-12 year olds

 Saturday, 11:30-12:30 PM – 6-8 year olds

 Come and Visit our State of The Art Dance Facility